aleleo97/plugin_planner/README.md

 # How to use:
 - launch a gazebo simulation with a robot and a map
-- launch your mapping algorithm
+- launch your mapping algorithm (or use directly the map done by the file .yaml and use it vith the launch file of amcl.launch)
 - launch your proxy service that pub the topic
 - launch move_base simulation with this plugin as a global plunner
 - USE rviz to provide a init pose and a goal pose